Opel 1.8 Liter

 The Opel 1.8 Liter is a family car manufactured by Opel.
 Production commenced in January 1931, and continued till November 1933.
 The Opel 1.8 Liter was the first new Opel to be launched following the purchase of an 80% share in Opel by General Motors (GM), and the first Opel to have been designed and developed by GM in North America.

-The 1.8-litre has been seen as a replacement for the Opel 4/40 which had gone out of the production in September 1930, although in terms of advertised performance the new model was less powerful and, as launched, a little slower than the older car as well as being approximately 300 kg lighter.

 Engine

 The car came with a 1790 cc six cylinder side-valve engine fed by a Solex 30FV carburettor.
 A maximum output of 32 PS at 3,200 rpm was claimed.
 Advertised top speed was 85 km/h (53 mph).
 Power was transmitted to the rear wheels using a three speed gearbox controlled with a transmission stick beside the driver, in the middle of the floor.

 1933 saw a small increase in both the compression ratio and the claimed power output.
 The transmission was replaced with a four speed unit, but still without synchromesh.
 This was now the transmission that would be fitted in the Opel »6« 2-litre when it appeared the next year.
 The claimed top speed now increased to 90 km/h (56 mph).